Are you sure you'd like to remove this alert? You will no longer receive email updates about this topic.

 Latest From Medtech Tips

-Guest authors Laura Dhatt and Paul Kostek of software engineering services firm Base2 Solutions offer device-makers pointers on how to mitigate certain risks and make sure that safety is always a top concern when products are designed.
+Guest author Paul Kostek of software engineering services firm Base2 Solutions offers device-makers pointers on how to mitigate certain risks and make sure that safety is always a top concern when products are designed.

 In this edition of Medtech Tips, Ilya Kazi, a partner at intellectual property firm Mathys & Squire LLP, provides top tips on what medtech businesses should do in order to help protect their IP and avoid risks to their inventions.